Banagher: History

+The settlement originated at a ford due to an esker which crosses the Shannon at that location and as a consequence a narrow neck of land was flood-free all year round.
+Travellers intending to cross the Shannon converged on this point along tracks which were the forerunners of the modern roads, and a community grew at this crossing point.

+St. Rynagh

-It is thought that St. Rynagh (also Reynagh, Rinagh), who founded Banagher and after whom the parish is named, was a sister of St. Finnian of Clonard.
+It is thought that St. Rynagh (also Reynagh, Rinagh), after whom the local parish of Gallen and Reynagh is named, was a sister of St. Finnian of Clonard.
 According to research, they came from a place near New Ross in County Wexford.
 It is known that contact was maintained between Rynagh's Wexford home and her foundation at Banagher, and her mother came to live there.
 It is recorded that Reynagh's mother, Talech, or Talacia, became Abbess of the Banagher convent.
 The death of St. Finnian is assigned to 563, but there does not seem to be an authoritative statement as to the date of St. Rynagh's death, although according to St. Rynagh's Parish Church in Banagher, St. Rynagh died about 610.
 The place of her burial is uncertain but it is likely to have been in either Banagher or Kilmacduagh near Gort, the monastery founded by her son, St. Colman.

-Origins

-The settlement that grew to become Banagher originated at a ford on the east bank of the River Shannon.
-The river banks and surrounding countryside were flood-free all year round.
-Travellers intending to cross the Shannon converged on this point along tracks which were the forerunners of the modern roads, and a community grew at this crossing point.